 Defending Drug Conspiracy Charges

-Minnesota Federal Criminal Defense Lawyers for Drug Crimes and Conspiracy Charges
+Minnesota Federal Criminal Defense Lawyer for Drug Crimes and Conspiracy Charges

 Drug conspiracy charges and cases are very serious and complicated.
 Potential conviction and the likely sentence often depend upon drug quantity, the testimony of witnesses and possibly cooperation with the prosecution.
 Many people charged with federal drug conspiracies want a prediction on the outcome of their cases.
 They often wonder about the likelihood of a conviction and the length of a potential sentence.

-At Kassius Benson Law, P.A., our lawyers can help you navigate the federal legal system so that you can make reliable decisions based on in-depth understanding of the consequences you may face.
+Kassius Benson can help you navigate the federal legal system so that you can make reliable decisions based on in-depth understanding of the consequences you may face.

 Experienced Federal Criminal Defense Representation

 In federal drug conspiracy cases, the strength of the evidence is paramount.
 As an experienced lawyer, Kassius Benson is skilled at helping clients evaluate whether to take a case to trial or whether to find other ways to resolve the issue more favorably for the client.
-At Kassius Benson Law, P.A., we place a large emphasis on honesty with our clients.
+He places a large emphasis on honesty with our clients.
 Although it is often more difficult to be realistic with clients than to promise miracles, we know that our clients and their families deserve the truth about the seriousness of federal drug conspiracy charges.

 Possession With Intent to Distribute Drugs